 Halon 1301 is stockpiled across the country.
 There is plenty of this around and it is readily available.
 Expect Halon 1301 to be around for at least another 10 years or more.
 The manufacture of this chemical has been banned by international treaty but the use of it has not.
 Halon can still be manufactured for critical uses such as the military.

 Halon 1211 and 1301 will extinguish a fire at about a 5% concentration.
 The difference between the two agents is that Halon 1211 becomes toxic to humans at about a 2% concentration and Halon 1301 becomes toxic at about 9% concentration.
 You can see why we prefer the Halon 1301, however, we have Halon 1211 in our LT and RS systems for high-heat environments.
 Halon 1211 can be better when mounting in a very hot location such as on top of the exhaust system.
 Halon 1301 will expand more rapidly than Halon 1211 and therefore it can have a tendency to over-pressurize the cylinder.

 If the fire is out of control, all of the above may "go out the window".
 Just remember three main things: Stop the car, hold your breath and get out!

 Remember, your helmet and gloves will be very critical in a fire.
 The shield needs to be down to keep your face from burning and to keep the temperature of the air you breath lower.
 The gloves will protect your hands from hot metal and melted roll bar padding.
-Two layer SFI-rated gloves are highly recommended.
+Two-layer SFI-rated or FIA-rated gloves are highly recommended.